 The second point, after God’s well, τb, or the stress reduction factor, is for the case of short or medium columns.

-In front of you, the slide which is quoted from Prof. Segui’s book, page no.114.In brief, The long columns, the compression stress for these columns, just only reach the Proportional limit stress, which is a portion of Fy.
+In front of you, is the slide which is quoted from Prof. Segui’s book, page no.114.In brief.
+The long columns, the compression stress for these columns, just only reach the Proportional limit stress, which is a portion of Fy.

 He pointed out in the solved example 4-1, that the stress at buckling is Pcr/A, Pcr is the critical load and A is the area.

 The value is =19.10 ksi, which is well below the proportion limit for any grade of structural steel.
 Thus for long columns, the stress on that column will be nearly close to the stress at the proportional limit or smaller.

 For the inelastic columns, short or intermediate columns due to the residual stress, which is created due to the change of temperature, heating, and cooling due to the fabrication process, there will be a variation of stresses for the parts of the structural steel column.